My shopping cart

 Frankly, the postpartum period isn’t talked about enough and by doing that, we do a disservice to the women transitioning into this phase of life.
 They’re often unaware, undereducated and completely unprepared for this phase of life.
 Especially when it comes to mental health.

 We all know that mental health doesn’t pick and choose.
 Research tells us that about 13-19% of new moms will develop a perinatal mood disorder.
-However, Birdie Myer, local perinatal mood disorder expert, believes that up to 40% of these disorders go unreported and therefore undiagnosed.
+However, Birdie Myer, Indianapolis-based perinatal mood disorder expert, believes that up to 40% of these disorders go unreported and therefore undiagnosed.

 Most people are unaware that perinatal mood disorders can manifest in ways other than depression, and that women can show signs up to a year after baby is born!